Dr. Brian H. Kane

 My name is Dr. Brian H. Kane and help take organizations/teams to the next level.
 For the past 30 years I have developed and honed an intuitive ability to understand organizational processes and sense/anticipate problems before they happen and implement long-term solutions.
 I provide fresh thought and an insatiable energy to everything in my life.
 I do not sit on or accept the status quo, but challenge it and anything that adheres to the “mediocre” is good enough.
 I thrive in uncertain and chaotic environments, and can work with any personality type.
 I am solution-oriented professional with extensive experience driving program management functions including process oversight, customer/client liaison, and problem solving.
 I have stellar record of conceiving, revamping, and executing process improvement endeavors to enhance overall productivity.
 I am instrumental in conducting effective liaison with internal and external stakeholders by leveraging exceptional communication and interpersonal skills.
 I have demonstrated success in envisioning and implementing process improvement measures to enhance procedural efficiency and productivity.
 I am adept at handling project-related documentation, devising strategies to avert risk, and steering seamless software and technological integrations to streamline operations.
 I am proficient in leading, and managing teams while achieving and exceeding corporate objectives.

-Dr. Brian H. Kane's Current Company Details
+Dr. Brian H. Kane's current company

 United States Marine Corps (DOD)